ESR’s Certifications Place Us in the Top 1% of Screening Firms and Underscores Our Commitment to Excellence.

 To become accredited, a Consumer Reporting Agency (CRA) must pass a rigorous onsite audit, conducted by an independent auditing firm, of its policies and procedures as they relate to six critical areas of the Background Screening Agency Accreditation Program (BSAAP):

-- Section 1: Consumer Protection
+- Section 1: Information Security

-- Section 2: Legal Compliance
+- Section 2: Legal and Compliance

 - Section 3: Client Education

-- Section 4: Product Standards
+- Section 4: Researcher and Data Standards

-- Section 5: Service Standards
+- Section 5: Verification Services Standards

-- Section 6: General Business Practices
+- Section 6: Business Practices

 The SSAE 18 Service Organization Control (SOC) 2 Type II Report is based upon the SSAE 18 Trust Services Principles and tests and reports on the design operating effectiveness of a service organization’s controls.
 ESR’S SOC 2 Type 2 report focuses on the company’s controls as they relate to security, confidentiality, and privacy of ESR’s systems.